-Legislation is a necessary component of our mission, providing the framework to address the problem.
-David’s Legacy focuses on how we can help influence and pass legislation that can be leveraged to help victims bring an end to the vicious cycle of bullying.
+David’s Legacy Foundation advocates for victims in an effort bring an end to the vicious cycle of bullying.
 Legal remedies help many victims.
 However, the laws must keep up with the rapid pace with ever-changing technology.
 David’s Legacy continues to advocate for new laws that protect our children from bullying and promote mental health.

 Driving Change Through Legislation